-Unconventional Tuna Salad
+Tuna Salad with Grapes

-Confession: I don’t eat raw celery!
-Cooked is great, but raw celery makes my throat terribly itchy.
+Cooked celery is great, but raw celery makes my throat terribly itchy and inflamed.
 I kid you not.
-(Oral allergy syndrome… aka a dietitian’s worst nightmare!).
+(Oral allergy syndrome is a dietitian’s worst nightmare!).

-Long story short, one of my biggest pet peeves is when I’m at a supermarket, cafeteria, salad bar, or a sandwich shop, and all of the pre-made ready-to-eat tuna salad (and chicken salad too, for that matter) is LOADED with raw celery.
+One of my biggest pet peeves is when I’m at a supermarket, cafeteria, salad bar, or a sandwich shop, and all of the pre-made ready-to-eat tuna salad (and chicken salad too, for that matter) is LOADED with raw celery.

-Tuna is a great pescatarian source of complete protein, and it also gives us a nice dose of heart-healthy omega-3 fats, which are pretty tough to get enough of in the diet without taking supplements.
+Tuna is a great pescetarian source of complete protein, and it also gives us a nice dose of heart-healthy omega-3 fats, which are pretty tough to get enough of in the diet without taking supplements.

 When we don’t get enough omega-3 fats, we’re more prone depression (1, 2), inflammation (3, 4, 5), heart-related issues (6) and so much more!
 Inflammation is actually an invisible root cause which plays a major contributing role in atherosclerosis (hardening of blood vessels), and omega-3’s are something that can really make a big difference in helping to reducing/preventing atherosclerosis (6, 7).
 Of course adding in more lifestyle factors will help too!